russellballestrini/flask-socketio-llm-completions/README.rst

 - ``/s3 load <file_path>``: Loads a file from S3 and displays its content in the chatroom.
 - ``/s3 save <file_path>``: Saves the most recent code block from the chatroom to S3.
+- ``/title new``: Generates a new title which reflects conversation content for the current chatroom using gpt-4.

 Contributing
 ------------